 Every few years, the sail's evolution makes a great leap forward.
-Lighter, more stable, and quicker to get going, the 2020 Taka is a whole new species compared to previous models.
-For 2021, we kept structure and shape of the Taka the same but updated the colors and look.
+Lighter, more stable, and quicker to get going, the current Taka is a whole new species compared to previous models.

 Compared to previous versions of the Taka, we changed the vinyl window to a low-stretch, dyneema enforced film that better transfers gusts of wind into board speed while at the same time making the Taka more stable in high wind.

 Like in previous models, the Taka has 3 full battens and a 3/4 batten that allows the sail to luff, which means that it de-powers when sheeted out or rotated into the wind, making the sail go completely neutral in maneuvers.
 Surprisingly, the luffing also makes the Taka an ideal sail for learning how to foil.

 We need a sail that is effortlessly maneuverable while wave riding but still stable and powerful in a straight line.
 We need a sail that will withstand the bomb set wave as it breaks on our head.
 We need a sail that we can trust not to break, especially when the conditions are critical.
 We need a sail built 100% for waves with no compromise in performance or durability.
 This is the sail we choose for easy backloops, wave 360’s, and double forwards.